brettschalin/factorio-min-resources/README.md

 ## How-to

-In progress, what I've built so far takes a simplified grammar and translates it into Lua code that can be ran with [this mod](https://github.com/gotyoke/Factorio-AnyPct-TAS).
+In progress, what I've built so far takes a simplified grammar and translates it into Lua code that can be ran with a (heavily) modified version of [this mod](https://github.com/gotyoke/Factorio-AnyPct-TAS).
 Follow the instructions in [SETUP.md](./SETUP.md), then
 * compile with `make`,
-* run `fmin <infile> <outfile>`
+* run `./compile <infile> mods/MinPctTAS_0.0.1/tasks.lua`
-* copy the result to `mods/AnyPctTAS_0.2.2/control.lua`
-* run `$FACTORIO_INSTALL_PATH/bin/x64/factorio --mod-directory mods`, start a new map with your chosen exchange string and watch it run
+* run `$FACTORIO_INSTALL_PATH/bin/x64/factorio --mod-directory mods`, start a new map and watch it run

 ## FAQ